cleesmith/keys2text_proxy/README.md

 With **Keys2Text Proxy**, you can unify your AI workflows under a single, <br>
 OpenAI-compatible interface—while retaining the freedom to choose any provider that best fits your needs.

-> *If any of the above reads like AI writing, for example, all of that "we" speak, there is only "I" as in "me" ... 🙋🏽‍♂️ guilty.*
+> *If any of the above reads like AI writing, for example, all of that "we" speak, well, there is only "I" as in "me" ... 🙋🏽‍♂️ guilty.*

 ---